Summer deals lift banks' hopes of M&A tipping point

 "Bank liquidity remains deep, easy to access and flexible for the right deal.
 The much-talked-about M&A uptick is what the loan market is looking for."

-Industrials conglomerates such as Smiths Group (SMIN.L) and consumer group Reckitt Benckiser (RB.L) are also on bankers' radar as possible break-up candidates.
+Industrials conglomerates such as Smiths Group and consumer group Reckitt Benckiser are also on bankers' radar as possible break-up candidates.

 With the Vodafone-Verizon announcement, 2013 would be the best year for mega-deals - those over $50 billion - since 2008, according to TR data.
 There have been only seven such deals since 2007.